dschmenk/PLASMA/README.md

     fin
 end
 ````
 Control statements affect the flow of control through the program.
 There are conditional and looping constructs.
-The most widely used is probably the `if`/`elsif`/`else`/`fin` construct.
+The most widely used conditional is probably the `if`/`elsif`/`else`/`fin` construct.

 ```
 if ^pushbttn3 < 128